Stephanie Labbé: 2020 Summer Olympics

 She was named to the Canadian roster for the 2020 Summer Olympics, serving as the starting goalkeeper.
 She suffered a rib injury partway through the opening match against Japan, missing a group stage game against Chile due to the injury.
 She then went on to post a clean sheet against Brazil in the quarterfinals and another clean sheet against the United States in the semi-finals.
 On August 6, 2021, she backstopped Canada to a gold medal, defeating Sweden in a penalty shootout.
 During the final penalty shootout, she was noted for her calm demeanor, grinning at the Swedish shooters and only conceding two of the six kicks.
 After Canada won the gold medal, Canada's Minister of National Defence Harjit Sajjan tweeted to her, stating "From one MND to another, thank you for defending the flag and for helping bring home this long awaited gold medal to Canada!", referring to edits on Labbé's Wikipedia article that changed her position on the field to "National Minister of Defence".
 She was one of seven finalists for the 2021 Lou Marsh Trophy, awarded annually to Canada's top athlete.

+Post-playing career

+Labbé was appointed general manager of the Vancouver Whitecaps Girls Elite on October 6, 2022.
+She is the sporting director of Northern Super League team Vancouver Rise FC.